Skip to content

 Angry American Voters

-3rd August 2016 HughWinter American Politics
+3rd August 2016 HughWinter American Politics, immigration, inequality

 The 2016 American primary elections have revealed considerable popular discontent and resentment towards the political class.
 Both Bernie Sanders and Donald Trump got lots of support from angry anti-establishment voters. […]